Skip to content

 As you explore Falmouth with kids, a visit to the National Maritime Museum is an absolute must.
 This museum offers engaging and educational activities for all ages, making it a perfect destination for families.
 The interactive exhibits are sure to captivate young minds as they learn about Cornwall’s maritime history.

 The boat collections on display at the museum will leave your little ones in awe.
 They can marvel at the historic artifacts, including real-life boats that were used by sailors centuries ago.
-Additionally, family workshops offer hands-on experiences where children can create their own sea creatures or construct miniature boats.
+Family workshops run regularly, giving children the chance to build miniature boats or create their own sea creatures.

 Don’t miss out on this opportunity to immerse your family in the world of seafaring adventure.
 With so many educational activities available at the National Maritime Museum, your children will be entertained and enlightened throughout their visit.